liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

 ### Dependency Jars

 Liferay needs the `.jar` files contained in the Liferay Dependencies Archive and the driver `.jar` file applicable for your database.
+We'll put them on your domain's global classpath.

 1. Navigate to the folder that corresponds to the domain to which you will be installing Liferay.
 Inside this folder is a `lib` folder.
 Unzip the Liferay